Shipping & Mailing

 With each passing year, business technology seems to evolve even quicker.
 And mailing technology is no different.

-Just a few decades ago, a business could purchase a mailing product, set it up, and then walk away from it, according to Tom Ryan, Director of Product Marketing, SMB Global Mailing & Solutions at Pitney Bowes.
+Just a few decades ago, a business could purchase a mailing product, set it up, and then walk away from it, according to Tom Ryan, Director of Product Marketing, Global Sending Technology Solutions at Pitney Bowes.
 Businesses viewed postage meters similar to how they might now view a telephone – the product would complete one specific mailing task and then fade into the background of the day-to-day operations.

 Now though, digital postage meters have the ability to fulfil an integrated, complete range of mailing tasks, from folding and inserting to tracking and accounting.
 And these functions are now enhanced with real-time capabilities through Internet connectivity.